-- University of New England – not accepted for admission to 780000 B Medical Science/Doctor of Medicine (JMP)
+- University of New England – not accepted for admission to 780000 B Medicine – Joint Medical Program

-- University of Newcastle – not accepted for admission to 780000 B Medical Science/Doctor of Medicine (JMP)
+- University of Newcastle – not accepted for admission to 780000 B Medicine – Joint Medical Program

 - University of Technology Sydney

 - University of Sydney – The Limited ATAR will not be the sole criterion used for selection.
 It is used in conjunction with other criteria for selection purposes.
 Each application is considered individually.

 - University of Wollongong

-- UNSW Australia – not accepted for admission to 428000 B Medical Studies/Doctor of Medicine or B Arts/Medical Studies/Doctor of Medicine or 429750 B Optometry/B Science
+- UNSW Australia – not accepted for admission to 428000 B Medical Studies/Doctor of Medicine or B Arts/B Medical Studies/Doctor of Medicine or 429750 B Optometry/B Science

 - William Blue College of Hospitality Management